golanlevin/60-212/2026/syllabus/README.md

 ## Policies Regarding AI Coding Agents

-In this class, you are generally permitted—and often, *affirmatively encouraged*—to explore generative AI as an instrument for programming and art-making.
+In this class, you are generally permitted—and often *affirmatively encouraged*—to explore generative AI as an instrument for programming and art-making.

 We do this: